Learning Journey

 Discovering the systemic bottleneck

-Working across sea and air operations, I noticed how much time we wasted on things that should be faster.
-Started using Excel more seriously to pull useful info from messy data.
+Working across sea and air operations, I noticed how much time went to things that should be faster.
+Started using spreadsheets seriously to pull useful info from messy data.
 Cut reporting time by about 60%.
-First time I realized I liked solving process problems.

 2023